Liselotte Grschebina

-Biography

 Early life and education

 Liselotte Grschebina was born Liselotte Billigheimer in 1908 in Karlsruhe, Germany.
 Her parents were Rosa and Otto Billigheimer, a Jewish couple.
 Her father was killed in 1916 while serving in the German army.
-In 1925–29 Grschebina studied painting and graphic design at the local art academy, Badische Landeskunstschule Karlsruhe (BLK) and studied commercial photography at the School of Applied Arts in Stuttgart.
+In 1925–29 Grschebina studied painting and graphic design at the local art academy, Badische Landeskunstschule Karlsruhe (BLK; now the Staatliche Akademie der Bildenden Künste Karlsruhe) and studied commercial photography at the School of Applied Arts in Stuttgart.

+Career

 Beginnings in Germany

 In 1929 Grschebina began to teach photography in the advertising course, Badische Landeskunstschule Karlsruhe (BLK).
 In January 1932 she opens Bilfoto, her own studio, announcing her specialisation in child photography, and takes on students.
 In 1933, following the Nazis come to power and the restrictions on professional freedom for Jews, Grschebina closed her studio.
-Before leaving Germany, she marries Dr. Jacob (Jasha) Grschebin.
+Before leaving Germany, she married Dr. Jacob (Jasha) Grschebin.

 Mandate Palestine and Israel

 The Grschebin couple reaches Tel Aviv in March 1934.
 The same year, Grschebina opens the Ishon studio on Allenby Street with her friend Ellen Rosenberg (Auerbach), previously a partner in the Berlin photographic studio ringl + pit.
 In 1936 the Ishon studio is closed when Rosenberg leaves the country; Grschebina continues to work from her home.

 In 1934–47 Grschebina is appointed the official photographer for the Zionist women's organization WIZO.
 In 1939, together with fellow photographers of German origin gathered in Tel Aviv, establishes the Palestine Professional Photographers Association (PPPA), the first independent photographers organisation in the country.
 Between the 1930s to 1950s Grschebina takes photographs for Palestine Railways, the large dairy company Tnuva, kibbutzim, and various private businesses.

 Liselotte Grschebina died in Petah Tikva at the age of 86, on June 14, 1994.